jncraton/twitch-powered-up/readme.md

 Usage
 ------------
 - A webcam will be used to see the device you are interacting with through the chat.
-The framerate and quality preset are filled in in the exampleConfig file, these will need to chang depending on your webcam.
+The framerate and quality preset are filled in in the exampleConfig file, these will need to change depending on your webcam.
 The link below leads to Twitch's recommendation for streaming with different webcams.
 - [Twitch's recommendation](https://stream.twitch.tv/encoding/)
 - Run the command "npm start".
 - Turn on the hubs and set them to pair, the program will begin scanning for hubs upon start, and the Bluetooth will pair automatically.